pantheon-systems/documentation/source/_docs/wordpress-custom-code.md

 1. Separate custom code into site-specific plugins or themes stored within individual repositories outside of your project.
 2. Host your custom extensions remotely on [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org), or [GitLab](https://about.gitlab.com/).

-For more details on separating custom code, see related [blog post](https://pantheon.io/blog/wordpress-development-git).
+For more details on separating custom code, see this related [blog post](https://pantheon.io/blog/wordpress-development-git).

 ## GitHub Updater
 [GitHub Updater](https://github.com/afragen/github-updater) is an open-source plugin developed by [Andy Fragen](https://thefragens.com) that extends the existing notification and update mechanisms within WordPress to plugins and themes hosted outside of the official WordPress repository on GitHub, Bitbucket, or GitLab.
-This will display update notifications within the WordPress dashboard for public and private repositories alike.
+This will display update notifications within the WordPress dashboard for public and private repositories.

 1. Modify your plugin and/or theme to add support for the GitHub Updater by providing the required declarations.
 The following [plugin example](https://github.com/afragen/github-updater/#plugins) should be placed within the plugin's header:
   <pre><code>/*